rfloarea/rock-paper-scissors/README.md

 That bears repeating: THIS IS A SIMPLE GAME.

 I just need to remind myself of this sometimes.
 I tend to want to do so much with every little idea.
 It's like every little spark has to turn into this massive blaze.
 When practically, I'm not equipped to handle a massive blaze.
 I'm just learning how to start and grow a small fire.
 Just enough to keep me warm until the next one.

+*later that same day* @2:10pm
+Today I learned that putting the script tag at the bottom of the html page helps.
+I'm sure it has something to do with page load and eventing.
+I'll become fluent some day.
+But for now, it's good enough to know to do it.